On the Complexity of Dynamic Mechanism Design: Introduction

-What can we say about the structure of revenue-optimal dynamic auctions?
+What can we say about the structure of deterministic revenue-optimal dynamic mechanisms?
 The point of this paper is that they are quite complex.
-Nonetheless we can significantly restrict our search space.
-Call a mechanism {\em semi-adaptive} if it depends on the buyer's declared type.
-In such a mechanism the buyer submits a bid for the first day, and the seller, based on it, produces a price $p$ for the first day and a price $q$ for the second (a price can be infinity, in which case the seller does not offer this item).
+Nonetheless, we can significantly restrict our search space.
+So far we have allowed mechanisms to be {\em adaptive}: the allocation and payment in the second stage depend on both the first stage and second stage reports.
+Call a mechanism {\em semi-adaptive} if it depends only on the buyer's declared type.
+Slightly overloading notation, in such a mechanism the buyer reports a type $t'$ for the first stage, and the seller, based on it, produces a price $p(t')$ for the first stage and a price $q(t')$ for the second (a price can be infinity, in which case the seller does not offer this item).
+Notice that these mechanisms satisfy a much stronger notion of truthfulness: the buyer is honest in stage two even after a lie in stage one.
+This seemingly weaker protocol is optimal. \begin{lem} There is a revenue-optimal deterministic mechanism that is semi-adaptive. \end{lem}